Free Kitchen Hacks eBook

 • Preheat your oven to 400°F.

-• Slice your onion and cut corn off the cob if you are using fresh corn.
-Add it to a large baking sheet with 1 tablespoon of olive oil and roughly half of the taco seasoning (about 1 ½ tablespoon) and toss to coat.
+• Add the onion and corn to a large baking sheet with 1 tablespoon of olive oil and roughly half of the taco seasoning (about 1 ½ tablespoons) and toss to coat.
+Roast for ten minutes.

-• Meanwhile, prep salmon by removing skin, patting dry with a paper towel, and slicing into bite-sized cubes, about 1 cubic inch.
+• Meanwhile, prep the salmon by patting it dry with a paper towel, and slicing it into bite-sized cubes, about 1 cubic inch.

 • Add the salmon cubes to a mixing bowl with the remaining 1 tablespoon of olive oil and the rest of the taco seasoning (about 1 ½ tablespoons).
 Set aside to marinade until ready for the oven.